-Altogether 17 different types of lexicographic data were proposed on the list of data types that could be obtained from the Corpus Query System and all these types are used by the respondents but not to the same degree.
+Altogether 17 different types of lexicographic data were proposed as possible answers of data types that can be obtained from a CQS.
+All these different data types are used by the respondents but not to the same degree.

-The most commonly used functions are: automatic extraction of dictionary examples (12%), collocations (10.3%) and frequency information (10.2%).
-Extraction of of multi-word expressions (9.1%), patterns (7.5%), form variants (6.5%) and word senses (5.6%) are fairly common too.
+The most commonly used data types obtained from a CQS are: dictionary examples (12%), collocations (10.3%) and frequency information (10.2%).
+Extraction of multi-word expressions (9.1%), patterns (7.5%), form variants (6.5%) and word senses (5.6%) are fairly common too.